hugobowne/deep-learning-from-scratch-pytorch/README.md

 conda env create -f environment.yml
 ```

-This will create a new environment called covid_19_eda.
+This will create a new environment called deep-learning-from-scratch-pytorch.
 To activate the environment on OSX/Linux, execute

 ```
 source activate deep-learning-from-scratch-pytorch